Table of Contents

 Registration & Approvals

-• Contracts can be signed as close as 24 hours before start date
+In South Africa, there is no requirement for local registration, and the employment contract can be signed as close as 24 hours before the start date.

 Immigration & Visas